Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Application to the Error-Prone Dietary Intake Exposures

+Third, we applied our proposed ETS-$PC_1^*$ design.
+As the five exposures were measured in different units and on different scales, it was critical to conduct the PCA on the correlation, as described in Section~\ref{methods:pca}, rather than on the covariance.
+The first principal component, $PC_1^*$, explained $39\%$ of the variability in the error-prone dietary intake exposures $\bX^*$ from NHANES.
+For more detail about the variability explained by the other principal components, see the scree plot in Supplemental Figure~S5.
+All error-prone dietary intake exposures contributed to $PC_1^*$ (Supplemental Figure~S6), with the largest loadings for calcium ($X_1^*$), saturated fat ($X_3^*$), and food folate ($X_5^*$), which had the highest correlations.
+There were smaller loadings for caffeine ($X_2^*$), followed by alcohol ($X_4^*$), both of which had relatively little correlation with the other exposures.

-For comparison, we calculated the average percent variability explained by $PC_1^*$ across replications in our simulations.
+For comparison, we calculated the average percent variability explained by $PC_1^*$ in simulations.
 When varying the covariance structures for $\bX$, $28\%$ was explained under independence, $48\%$ under equal dependence, and $39\%$ under unequal dependence.
-As the exposure error variance $\sigma_U^2$ increased, the percent of variability explained by $PC_1^*$ dropped from $64\%$ to $48\%$.
-Based on the correlation matrix for the NHANES data (Web Appendix), their covariance structure resembled the unequal dependence scenario; the $35\%$ variability explained by $PC_1^*$ aligned well with the simulations, too.
-Plus, the magnitude of measurement errors in the nutrient intake exposures were fairly severe (Web Appendix).
+As the exposure error variance $\sigma_U^2$ increased (for uncorrelated, homogeneous errors), the percent of variability explained by $PC_1^*$ dropped from $64\%$ to $48\%$.
+For the uncorrelated, heterogeneous errors, the percent of variability explained when $\sigma_U^2 = 1$ but different exposures were allowed to be more/less error-prone remained between $48-55\%$, on average.
+Based on the correlation matrix (Supplemental Figure~S3), the NHANES data resembled the unequal dependence scenario; thus, the $39\%$ variability explained by $PC_1^*$ aligned well with the simulations in this regard.
+Plus, these data were slightly more challenging than the simulations in that the magnitude of heterogeneous measurement errors in the dietary intake exposures was fairly severe, and some of the exposures had very little correlation with the others.